Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Damascus has a wealth of historical sites dating back to many different periods of the city’s history.
 Since the city has been built up with every passing occupation, it has become almost impossible to excavate all the ruins of Damascus that lie up to 2.4 m (8 ft) below the modern level.

 The City Wall and Gates.
-The ancient city was enclosed within a historic wall of 4.5 km (2.8 mi) in circuit that was mainly built by the Romans, then fortified by the Ayyubids and Mamluks.
+The ancient city was enclosed within a historic wall of 4.5 km (2.8 mi) in the circuit mainly built by the Romans, and then fortified by the Ayyubids and Mamluks.
 It has seven historical gates.

 House of Saint Ananias.
 Legend relates that Paul after leaving Jerusalem was initially persecuting Christians.
 In Damascus, Jesus appeared as an apparition, struck down Paul and blinded him, then asked “Why are you persecuting me?”
 Paul fasted for 3 days after which Ananias baptized Saul (who became Paul the Apostle) in this ancient under ground chapel that was the cellar of Ananias’s house.

-At the end of the Bab Sharqi street, it is a vaulted structure below street level.
+At the end of Bab Sharqi street, is a vaulted structure below street level.
 Many people report having powerful energy whenever they enter it.
-Three bas reliefs in the apse relate the story.
+Three bas reliefs in the apse relate to the story.

-Maktab Anbar, a mid 19th-century Jewish private mansion, restored by the Ministry of Culture in 1976 to serve as a library, exhibition centre, museum and craft workshops.
+Maktab Anbar, a mid-19th-century Jewish private mansion, was restored by the Ministry of Culture in 1976 to serve as a library, exhibition centre, museum and craft workshops.
 The haremlik is another spectacular example of a paradise garden with

 Cathedral of the Dormition of Our Lady, the Catholic cathedral of Melkite Greek Church.